 - Chest pain

 - Weak bones (when you use them for a long time)

 In this type, you have relapses and your symptoms gradually get worse.
 You may need stronger treatment.

 Your doctor can switch you to a different DMD.
 Or you can take the chemotherapy drug mitoxantrone (Novantrone).
 It works by stopping the attack by the immune system -- your body's defense from germs -- against myelin, the protective coating around your nerve cells.

-Novantrone is the only drug that's FDA-approved specifically for treating SPMS.
-But it's not used very often because it can cause side effects such as serious heart problems and an increased risk for infections and leukemia.
+Cladribine (Leustatin, Mavenclad), novantrone, and siponimod (Mayzent) are drugs that are FDA-approved specifically for treating SPMS.
+Novantrone is not used very often because it can cause side effects such as serious heart problems and an increased risk for infections and leukemia.

 Non-Active Progressing SPMS